Galapagos penguin

-The Galápagos penguin (Spheniscus mendiculus) is a penguin endemic to the Galápagos Islands, Ecuador.
+The Galápagos penguin (Spheniscus mendiculus) is a penguin endemic to the Galápagos Islands of Ecuador.
 It is the only penguin found north of the equator.
 Most inhabit Fernandina Island and the west coast of Isabela Island.
 The cool waters of the Humboldt and Cromwell Currents allow it to survive despite the tropical latitude.
 The Galápagos penguin is one of the banded penguins, the other species of which live mostly on the coasts of Africa and mainland South America.
-It is one of the smallest species of penguin in the world.
-Because of their warm environment, Galápagos penguins have developed techniques to stay cool.
+Due to their warm environment, Galápagos penguins have developed techniques to stay cool.
 The feathers on their back, flippers, and head are black, and they have a white belly and a stripe looping from their eyes down to their neck and chin.
 Each penguin keeps only one mate, and breeds year-round.
-Their nests are typically in caves and crevices as protection against predators and the harsh environment.
-The Galápagos penguin has a lifespan of about 15 to 20 years, but due to predation, life expectancy in the wild could be significantly reduced.
+Because there are no soft areas to nest, their nests are typically in caves and crevices which also provide protection against predators and the harsh environment.
+The Galápagos penguin has a lifespan of 20 years, but due to predation, life expectancy in the wild could be significantly reduced.
+They have been critically impacted to the point of endangerment by climate change and pollution caused by plastic waste due to tourism and urbanization.

 Description

 The average Galápagos penguin is 48–50 cm tall and weighs around 2–4 kg.
-It is the second smallest species of penguin, after the little penguin.
+It is the second-smallest species of penguin, after the little penguin.
 Females are usually smaller than males.
 Galápagos penguins have a black head with a white border running from behind the eye, around the black ear coverts and chin, to join on the throat.
 The top of the beaks are black and fade into pink on the bottom.
 They have two black bands across the breast that connect to the back, the lower band extending down the flanks to the thigh.
 Juveniles differ in having a wholly dark head, grayer on side and chin, and no breast band.

+History

+Many years ago, the Humboldt Current is believed to have brought the penguins from mainland South America to the Galápagos Islands, where they have evolved in isolation into a separate species.
+Islands such as Isabela Island contained cold and nutrient-rich waters that provided abundant food, ensuring the survival and reproduction of penguins.
+Over millions of years, the penguins underwent adaptations, developing unique features that enabled their existence and allowed them to thrive under such an ecological niche.
+Today, the Galápagos penguins are among the smallest penguin species.